We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Signature-Independent Detection

 However, this kind of content semantics consistency often does not hold in an adversarial example.
-As shown in Figure~\ref{fig:adv_incon}, for a person with an adversarial patch, she is much likely to be detected by an object detector just from a local part of her, but disappears when the grown region includes enough adversarial patch pixels.
+As shown in Figure~\ref{fig:adv_incon}, for a person with an adversarial patch, she is more likely to be detected by an object detector just from a local part of her, but disappears when the grown region includes enough adversarial patch pixels.
 Consequently, a counter-common-sense detection state transition ``\textit{detected $\Rightarrow$ non-detected}'' emerges, which should never happen for a benign input.

-On the basis of the above discussion, we are confident that the content semantics consistency/inconsistency can be leveraged as a detection criterion to effectively discover adversarial examples.
+On the basis of the above discussion, we are confident that the content semantics inconsistency can be leveraged as a detection criterion to effectively discover adversarial examples.
 We can monitor the trace of object detection results to check whether there is an abnormal detection state transition, i.e., ``\textit{detected $\Rightarrow$ non-detected}''.

 It should be noted that the detection criterion is robust.
-In practice, the attacker would not want to create an oversize adversarial patch for preserving its utility, giving the modern object detection models a chance to identify the adversarial object from its uncovered part.
-For example, YOLO is able to effectively detect a person object just from a human face or the lower body.
-Meanwhile, in most scenarios, using a large adversarial patch to cover the face or most of the body is meaningless and weird.
+In order to remove benign inconsistency, we perform further checks for inconsistent detections.
+Specifically, for each example, we first inspect the whole image, recording the position of all the detected "person" boxes.
+For each local image, when the box suspected of semantic inconsistency disappears, we compare and match the missing box with the detection box in the whole image recorded before.
+If there is no match, it is confirmed that there is inconsistency, indicating that the example is an adversarial example.
+If there is a match, it indicates that there is benign inconsistency in the local map, but not an adversarial example.
+In practice, the attacker would not want to create an oversize adversarial patch for preserving its utility, giving the modern object detection model a chance to identify the adversarial object from its uncovered part.
+We will explain this detailedly in Section~\ref{subsec:4eva}.
 More importantly, the detection criterion is general and independent of specific attack techniques.
-We can apply it to detect any kinds of adversarial patches without caring how they are generated.
+We can apply it to detect any kind of adversarial patches without caring how they are generated.